API Reference

 add_webhooks list of WebhookDefinition Add webhooks to the environment

-To modify a scope or webhook, include both the remove_* and add_* in the same request.
-For example, to replace an ScopeDefinition, include both remove_scopes and add_scopes in your request.
+To modify a webhook, include both the remove_* and add_* in the same request.
+For example, to replace an webhook, include both remove_webhooks and add_webhooks in your request.

 Example: